achilles288/robot-kinematics/README.md

 ## License

-This project is licensed under the **GPL-v3** License - see the [LICENSE](https://github.com/khantkyawkhaung/robot-kinematics/blob/master/LICENSE) file for details.
+This project is licensed under the **MIT** License - see the [LICENSE](https://github.com/khantkyawkhaung/robot-kinematics/blob/master/LICENSE) file for details.